 Many millennials these days are turning to online diamond companies for their convenience and transparency.
 By shopping online, you’re able to get high-quality diamonds delivered right to your door.
 Clean Origin also has a 100-day return policy, so you can shop with peace of mind that you’ll be able to find the exact right pair of earrings for you.

-Clean Origin also has an in-person showroom for shoppers in the Dallas-Forth Worth metro.
+Clean Origin also has in-person showrooms.
 If you prefer an in-person experience, a Clean Origin jewelry consultant can work with you in-store to find the perfect diamond earrings.
 You can even shop online and do store pickup today!